miriamdosantos/Sound-Guess/README.md

     * I would like to extend my heartfelt thanks to my dear my Husband and StepFather for all the patience, and support, to help me with ideas, and being my tester to this project be possible to be conclude.
     ### Content
     * The Logo and Favicon was created at:[Canva](https://www.canva.com/).
-    * I took inspiration from the [Get-it-right](https://github.com/tmarkec/Get-it-right) project for the implementation of the input functionalitty works properly ,
+    * I took inspiration from the [Get-it-right](https://github.com/tmarkec/Get-it-right) project for the implementation of the input functionalitty works properly , and for the idea too: [Quiz-Factor] (https://paulasdev.github.io/quiz-factor/#)
     * [Google fonts](https://fonts.google.com/) were used to import the fonts into the style.css file which is used on all pages throughout the project.
     * Part of the English content and to verification of  this website was generated with the assistance of [AI-ChatGPT](https://chat.openai.com/), an AI language model developed by OpenAI.